 Moorfields Eye Hospital is licensed for the procurement, testing, distribution, storage, import and export of human tissues and cells.
 The establishment has been licensed by the HTA since January 2007.
-This was the establishment's ninth inspection; the last inspection was a virtual regulatory assessment and it took place in November 2020.
+This was the establishment's tenth inspection; the last inspection took place in November 2022.

 The establishment is licensed to import tissue and cell products from three different 3CS.
-Two of the 3CS have been added since the previous inspection.
-Also, since the previous inspection the establishment has added the procurement, testing and export of limbal stem cells to the licence.
-The establishment also added storage, distribution, import and export of limbal stem cells, but are not currently undertaking these activities and were not reviewed as part of this inspection.
+Whilst the establishment is authorised for the procurement, storage, import and export of limbal stem cells, cornea and sclera when they form starting material for an advanced therapy medical product, it is not currently undertaking these activities.
+Therefore, these activities were not reviewed as part of this inspection.